 You’ll want to have some sort of insurance while you’re in Ireland to protect against incidentals, but standard healthcare appointments are pretty affordable.
 Expect to pay between 50-100€ for an appointment without insurance, more if you need to visit a hospital.
 Dentist appointments are typically about 125€ for a consultation and cleaning.

 For medium or long-term private health insurance, I recommend Safety Wing.
-This insurance works in all countries outside of your home country.
+This insurance works in all countries and offers a few different levels of coverage based on what you're looking for.
 Irish Life Health is a good option if you prefer insurance specific to Ireland.

 Quality of Life as an Expat